liberland/docs/blockchain/for-developers-and-testers/evm-smart-contracts.md

-# Deploying and Interacting with EVM Smart Contracts on Liberland
+# Deploying and Interacting with EVM Smart Contracts

 ## Table of Contents